 HiPKI EV TLS CA has posted its personal information statement and privacy declaration on its website.
-HiPKI EV TLS CA implements privacy impact analysis, personal information risk assessments and related measures for its privacy protection plan.
+HiPKI EV TLS CA conducts privacy impact analysis and personal information risk assessments and has established a privacy protection plan.

 9.4.2.
 Information Treated as Private